KiddKailash/KiddKailash/README.md

 # 👋 Hello, I'm Kailash Kidd!

 Welcome to my GitHub!
 I'm a Bachelor of **Design *(in Information Environments)* & Business Management** student at the University of Queensland.
-Here, you will find some of my code projects to highlight my skills as a full-stack software developer/engineer.
+Here, you will find projects that highlight my skills as a full-stack software developer/engineer.

 ## 🌟 Featured Projects
 ### 📚 **StudyBuddy.ai - Create Instant Study Cards**